kponichtera/remla-stackoverflow-tagger/terraform/README.md

 #### If the project exists

-In case the project already exists and has billing account attached, the provisioning can be performed to ensure that all the necessary elements are present:
+In case the project already exists and has a billing account attached, the provisioning can be performed to ensure that all the necessary elements are present:

 ```shell